The Stock Market Continues To Ignore Coronavirus Risks

-S&P 500 futures are gaining more than 3% in premarket trading as investors express optimism that the situation on the coronavirus front will start to stabilize.
+S&P 500 futures are up more than 1% in premarket trading as traders bet on the continuation of economic recovery.

 This article was originally posted on FX Empire